2022 Women's T20 World Cup Qualifier: Qualification

 In December 2020 the ICC confirmed the qualification process for the tournament, with 37 teams scheduled to take part across five regional groups.
 The two teams at the bottom of the ICC Women's T20I Rankings on 30 November 2021, of those who competed at the 2020 ICC Women's T20 World Cup in Australia, entered the Qualifier.
 They were joined by the five winners of each of the Regional Qualifier tournaments.
 The final place went to the highest ranked team from the Regional Qualifiers as of 30 November 2021, who did not win their regional group.

 On 30 August 2021, Scotland became the first team to advance to the Qualifier, winning the Europe tournament.
 Later the same day, the International Cricket Council (ICC) confirmed that the EAP qualifier had been cancelled due to the COVID-19 pandemic.
 As a result, the highest-ranked EAP team as of 30 November 2021 also went through.

 Squads

 Gargi Bhogle was unable to recover from a finger injury and was replaced in the United States squad by Mahika Kandanala.
-Moksha Chaudhary was ruled out of the qualifier due to medical reasons and was replaced in the United States squad by Sai Tanmayi Eyyunni.
+Moksha Chaudhary was ruled out of the qualifier for medical reasons and was replaced in the United States squad by Sai Tanmayi Eyyunni.
 Jahanara Alam was ruled out of the tournament due to a hand injury and was replaced in the Bangladesh squad by Fariha Trisna.
 Fargana Hoque also missed the tournament after contracting COVID-19 and was replaced by Shohely Akhter.